OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 **Checking installed app packages**

 The Android package manager can be used to obtain a list of installed packages.
+The following package names belong to popular rooting tools:

 ~~~
 com.thirdparty.superuser